 EDU 425 - Advanced Child Development

+Credits, 3 sem. hrs.
+Prerequisite(s): instructor's consent.
 A study of the development of the individual from birth through the preschool years with emphasis on personality development theories and current research.

 EDU 427 - Health Education Workshop